home contributing bugs download online pages

 struct old_linux_dirent {

-unsigned short d_reclen; /* length of this d_name */
+unsigned short d_namlen; /* length of this d_name */

 }

-d_ino is an inode number. d_off is the distance from the start of the
+d_ino is an inode number. d_offset is the distance from the

 RETURN VALUE top